ulsdevteam/Alma_Jobs/README.md

 These scripts allow for the interaction and execution of Alma jobs against either the Alma sandbox or Alma production instances.

-When each of the above scripts are run, there is an initial call to pull down the current list of jobs into cache files.
+When the almajob script is run, there is an initial call to pull down the current list of Alma jobs into cache files.
 The cache files are kept for 24 hours before being refreshed at the next script run.
+Currently it is optional to simply remove the cache files before running the script to force it to re-download the current list of Alma jobs.

 Options
 -------

 --cmd

 :  Sets the function to be run for the almajob script.
+This is one of "list", "run", or "status" referring to the option to simply list the jobs available for the environment or to run one of the jobs, or to obtain the current status of the job and id in question.

 --env